unkcpz/rsdos/README.md

 - [ ] validate
 - [ ] backup
 - [ ] benchmark on optimize/validate/backup ...
-- [ ] (v1) Explicit using buffer reader/writer to replace copy_by_chunk, need to symmetry use buf on reader and write for insert/extract.
-I need to decide in which timing to wrap reader as a BufReader, in `ReaderMaker` or in copy???
+- [ ] (v1) ~~Explicit using buffer reader/writer to replace copy_by_chunk, need to symmetry use buf on reader and write for insert/extract.
+I need to decide in which timing to wrap reader as a BufReader, in `ReaderMaker` or in copy???~~ (no gain on performance)
 - [ ] (v1) own rust benchmark on detail performance tuning.
 - [ ] (v1) Add mutex to the pack write, panic when other thread is writing. (or io_uring take care of async?)
 - [ ] (v2) Compress on adding to loose as git not just during packs.
 Header definition required.